ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 - **Before** the deadline for each assignment, you can come to a feedback meeting with a staff member to have your work graded and get feedback on what, if anything, you need to fix.
-- **At the deadline** for each assignment we will grade your work, if it wasn't already checked off as complete in the feedback meeting or you made improvements.
+- **Right after the deadline** for each assignment we will grade your work, if it wasn't already checked off as complete in the feedback meeting or you made improvements.
-- **After the deadline** you can have one more meeting with a staff member to improve your grade by showing your improvements based on feedback.
+- **After you receive your grade** you can have one more meeting with a staff member to improve your grade by showing your improvements based on feedback.

 The **After the deadline** process applies if your submission is late.
 You can come to a one-time meeting with a staff member to have your work graded.